codeclimate/codeclimate-grep/README.md

 `patterns` is a list of match configurations.
 Each key in it is an issue's check name.
 Values are individual match configurations.

-`pattern' is a required entry.
+`pattern` is a required entry.
 It's a pattern to look for.
 This engine uses [GNU Extended Regular Expression syntax][] for patterns.
 Keep in mind that YAML uses backslash (`\`) as an escape opener.
 You may need to escape backslash (`\\`) if you use it in your pattern.
 Consult YAML spec [Escape Characters][] section for